How To Write A Motivation Letter

 Writing A Compelling Conclusion

 The conclusion of your motivation letter is your last chance to leave a positive impression on the reader.
-Summarize the main points and reiterate your motivation and readiness for the program.
+Summarise the main points and reiterate your motivation and readiness for the program.
 Here are some specific things you can include in your conclusion to make it compelling:

 1. Reiterating Your Motivation and Readiness